-An IRS-approved, tax-free plan, the fixed and variable rate (FAVR) allowance reimburses employee vehicle expenses accurately and equitably.
-Leveraging data to reimburse auto expenses, FAVR is more precise and transparent than any other vehicle reimbursement plan.
+The IRS fixed and variable rate (FAVR) program reimburses employee vehicle expenses accurately and tax-free.
+Using localized data to calculate payments, FAVR is more precise and transparent than mileage reimbursements and car allowances.

-If you’ve spent any time on the mBurse website, you’ll know that we promote fixed and variable rate reimbursement (FAVR) as the preferred way to address employee vehicle expenses.
-The following Q & A answers common questions about this best practice approach to auto reimbursements.
+At mBurse we promote fixed and variable rate reimbursement (FAVR) as the preferred way to pay for employee vehicle expenses.
+The following Q & A answers common questions about FAVR vehicle reimbursement programs.

 - All payments are non-taxable.